 Proofing is an important part of the printing process.
 You may see more than one type of proof depending on the complexity of your project.
 We can help you make the decision about what type(s) of proofs you may want to see.
-Printed proofs can be delivered and picked up at your office or you may come in anytime from 7:30 a.m.-5:00 p.m.
+Printed proofs can be delivered and picked up at your office or you may come in anytime from 8:00 a.m.-5:00 p.m.
 It is important that you are prompt in reviewing and returning your proofs to keep your projects on schedule.
-Let your designer know if you will be holding onto a proof for awhile.
-The designers will communicate the delays in scheduling to our production team.
+Please let Printing Services know if you will be holding onto a proof for awhile.

 Please take your time and look over all your proofs very carefully.
 This is your opportunity to find spelling or grammatical errors, make layout and color adjustments, check paper stock and finishing.
 You may find it helpful to have someone else look over the proof to ensure nothing is missed.
 Revisions made to your project may incur additional costs.
 If an estimate was provided, you should ask to see if the revisions will add more costs than anticipated.